-Later this approach was disproved by the results of the corporate practice, which also led to success in case of the so-called "hybrid" strategies.
-For example, SWACH watch, which was made on the image of the Swiss watch and was available at a relatively low price in the 1980s.
-It has been proved that it is also possible to gain advantages in this way and it is called the "best cost provider strategy" and refers to a service or product of good quality at a reasonable price.
-In certain cases, this advantage means that the buyer can save more money with the product than in other cases.
+Later this approach was disproved by the results of the corporate practice, which also led to success in case of the so-called 'hybrid' strategies.
+For example, SWATCH watches which was made on the image of the Swiss watch and was available at a relatively low price in the 1980s?
+It has been proved that it is also possible to gain advantages in this way and it is called the 'best cost provider strategy' and refers to a service or product of good quality at a reasonable price.
+In certain cases this advantage means that the buyer can save more money with the product than in other cases.
+Figure 8 shows the competitive strategies.